jzombie/pipper/README.md

 ## Tested Platforms

-Pipper has been tested on the following platforms:
+Pipper has been tested on the following operating systems and Python versions:

+- Python 3.10 - 3.12
 - Ubuntu 22 & 24
 - macOS Ventura 13.6